svrana/nix-home/README.md

 ## Versioning

-Packages are pinned with with [niv](https://github.com/nmattia/niv).
+Packages are pinned with flakes..

 ## Operations

 All operations are documented in the [Makefile](./Makefile)